 Early or late access requests can be made.
 These requests are designed to accommodate confirmed events where start and/or end times exceed normal business hours (8:30 AM – 5:15 PM, Monday through Friday).
 Early access is determined by the actual time the faculty or staff representative would like access to the reserved space.
 Late access is determined by the actual time the faculty or staff representative (and participants) is expected to vacate the premises.
 All arrangements must be made at time of original request.

-For reservations that extend beyond business hours, require that either a member from the faculty or staff be present at all times during the event.
+For reservations that extend beyond normal business hours (8:30 AM – 5:15 PM, Monday through Friday), we require that a member from the GSU faculty or staff be present at all times during the event.
 The designated faculty member or staff person will be fully responsible for making sure that all attendees have exited the building once the event has ended and responsible for securely locking the CEAR rooms upon departure.
 All trash generated from the event must be emptied in the trash bends located on the basement level to the left of the elevators.
 The room must be arranged back to its original condition before departing.

 A/V training from CEAR staff is required prior to the date of the meeting for utilizing any of the conference rooms’ audio-visual equipment.
 CEAR's systems are not typical of GSU or RCB, thus if you haven't used the system before you need to schedule training.
 External users must provide their own laptop and are responsible for their meeting set-up needs.